ZenFire/cpp_examples/README.windows.txt

 ---------

 * Copy cpp_examples into the root directory of the extracted release.
 * Open a Visual Studio 2010 Command Prompt.
-Navigate to the cpp_exmaples directory.
+Navigate to the cpp_examples directory.
 * Run msbuild.exe examples.sln /p:Configuration=Release to build the examples.